 IIED and UNEP-WCMC are now working together to systematically “map” and then subsequently strengthen - the evidence base.
 Supported with grants from the ESPA Evidence and Impact Research Grants (EIRG) scheme and UKAid the first phase of the project entails identifying, collecting and analysing the body of literature on biodiversity-poverty linkages.
-Our draft analytical framework is available here.
+Our draft analytical framework is available at the link below.
 Once we have compiled our database of studies and reviewed the evidence they contain we will be consulting widely with a range of potential end-users – including researchers, policy-makers and practitioners – as to how to increase the utility of our research outputs.

-We are always interested to receive feedback so please get in touch by emailing firstname.lastname@example.org if you have any comments on the framework or would like more information about the project.
+We are always interested to receive feedback so please get in touch if you have any comments on the framework or would like more information about the project.
 Project outputs including the research protocol, the database of literature reviewed, and the findings of the analysis will be disseminated via this site as they become available.

 At the PCLG workshop in Masindi in 2010, human wildlife conflict emerged as a key issue to be addressed in order to improve poverty conservation relationships on the ground.
 Lots of work has previously been done by the International Gorilla Conservation Programme (IGCP) and others on physical prevention and mitigation measures, but less on financial mitigation mechanisms.
 We developed a standard analysis framework and then commissioned a number of case studies.
 Interestingly, there are very few examples of successful financial schemes – whether compensation, insurance or other.
 Case studies to date include: